postsharp/Metalama.Documentation/content/conceptual/aspects/exposing-configuration.md

 ---
 # Exposing configuration

-Some complex and widely-used aspects need a central, project-wide way to configure their compile-time behavior.
+Complex and widely-used aspects often require a centralized, project-wide method for configuring their compile-time behavior.

-There are two complementary configuration mechanisms: MSBuild properties and the configuration API.
+There are two complementary mechanisms for configuration: MSBuild properties and the configuration API.

 ## Benefits

-* **Central options of aspects**.
-When you provide a configuration API, the whole project can be configured from a single place.
-Without a configuration API, the aspect user must supply the configuration whenever a custom attribute is used.
+* **Centralized aspect options**.
+Providing a configuration API allows the entire project to be configured from a single location.
+Without a configuration API, users must supply the configuration each time a custom attribute is used.

 * **Debug/Release-aware options**.
-Without a configuration API, setting options according to the `Debug`/`Release` build configuration can be impractical.
+Without a configuration API, setting options based on the `Debug`/`Release` build configuration can be challenging.

 * **Run-time performance**.
-When decisions are taken at compile time and optimal run-time code is generated accordingly, the run-time execution of your app is faster.
+Decisions made at compile time and the generation of optimal run-time code can enhance the run-time performance of your application.

 ## Consuming MSBuild properties

-The simplest way for an aspect to accept a configuration property is to read an MSBuild property using the <xref:Metalama.Framework.Project.IProject.TryGetProperty*?text=IProject.TryGetProperty> method.
+The simplest method for an aspect to accept a configuration property is through reading an MSBuild property using the <xref:Metalama.Framework.Project.IProject.TryGetProperty*?text=IProject.TryGetProperty> method.
 MSBuild properties are not visible to aspects by default: you must instruct MSBuild to pass it to the compiler using the `CompilerVisibleProperty` item.

 We recommend the following approach to consume a configuration property:

-1. Create a file named `YourProject.targets` (the actual name of the file does not matter but the extension is important):
+1. Create a file named `YourProject.targets` (the actual file name is not important, but the extension is):

     ```xml
     <Project>